 Unless otherwise noted below, the address of the persons listed on the table is c/o Willdan Group, Inc., 2401 East Katella Avenue, Suite 300, Anaheim, California 92806.
 The amounts and percentages of common stock beneficially owned are reported on the basis of regulations of the SEC governing the determination of beneficial ownership of securities.
 Under the rules of the SEC, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
-A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership within 60 days.
-Under these rules, more than one person may be deemed a beneficial owner of the same securities and a person may be deemed a beneficial owner of securities as to which he has no economic interest.
-We believe, based on the information furnished to us, that the persons named in the table below have sole voting and investment power with respect to all shares of common stock reflected as beneficially owned, subject to applicable community property laws.
-We have based our calculation of the percentage of beneficial ownership on 4,712,640 shares of common stock outstanding on August 31, 2006, and 6,712,640 shares of common stock outstanding upon completion of this offering.
+A person is also deemed to be a beneficial owner of any securities and a person may be deemed a beneficial owner of the same securities and a person may be deemed a beneficial owner of the same securities and a persons named in the table below have sole voting and investment power with respect to all shares of common stock reflected as beneficially owned, subject to applicable community property laws.
+We have based our calculation of the percentage of beneficial ownership on 4,712,640 shares of common stock outstanding on October 31, 2006, and 6,712,640 shares of common stock outstanding upon completion of this offering.

-Shares Beneficially Owned Prior to the Offering s Beneficially ed After the Offering Executive Officers and Directors Number Percent Shares Offered Number Percent Win Westfall 800 800 Mallory McCamant Linda L. Heil (1) 1,820,120 38.6% 800,000 1,020,120 15.2% Richard Kopecky (2) 336,020 7.1% 336,020 5.0% W. Tracy Lenocker (3) 200,000 4.2% 200,000 3.0% Keith W. Renken Chell Smith Executive officers and directors as a group (7 persons) 2,356,940 50.0% 800,000 1,556,940 23.2% 5% Stockholder John F. Knipe (4) 320,800 6.8% 320,800 4.8%
+Shares Benef Owned Pr to the Offe ior Shares Beneficially Owned After the Offering Executive Officers and Directors Number Percent Shares Offered Number Percent Win Westfall 800 800 Mallory McCamant Linda L. Heil (1) 1,820,120 38.6% 800,000 1,020,120 15.2% Richard Kopecky (2) 336,020 7.1% 336,020 5.0% W. Tracy Lenocker (3) 200,000 4.2% 200,000 3.0% Keith W. Renken Chell Smith - Executive officers and directors as a group (7 persons) 2,356,940 50.0% 800,000 1,556,940 23.2% 5% Stockholder John F. Knipe (4) 320,800 6.8% - 320,800 4.8%

-- Represents beneficial ownership less than 1%. - (1) Represents shares of common stock held in The 1994 Dan W. Heil and Linda Lee Heil Revocable Trust ("Trust").
-Mrs. Heil is the sole trustee and beneficiary of the Trust, and has voting and investment control over our shares of common stock held therein. - (2) Represents shares of common stock held in The Richard & Patricia Kopecky 1994 Family Trust. - (3) Represents shares of common stock held in The 1996 Tracy and Joanne Lenocker Family Trust. - (4) Represents shares of common stock held in The John & Alice Knipe 1999 Family Trust.
+Represents beneficial ownership less than 1%.

+(1) Represents shares of common stock held in The 1994 Dan W. Heil and Linda Lee Heil Revocable Trust ("Trust").
+Mrs. Heil is the sole trustee and beneficiary of the Trust, and has voting and investment control over our shares of common stock held therein.

+(2) Represents shares of common stock held in The Richard & Patricia Kopecky 1994 Family Trust.

+(3) Represents shares of common stock held in The 1996 Tracy and Joanne Lenocker Family Trust.

+(4) Represents shares of common stock held in The John & Alice Knipe 1999 Family Trust.